torch-core/tep-vault-standard/TEPs-Vault.md

 - **`convertToAssets`**
   - **Description**:
     - Estimates the amount of assets that would be received for a given share amount in an ideal scenario.
-    - For multi-asset vaults, converts the shares based on the specified asset using exchange rates (if provided).
   - **Requirements**:
     - MUST NOT include fees charged against assets.
     - MUST NOT vary by caller.